-While there is truth in the fact that website builders are fast to setup, the reality is that the actual website setup is seldom the source of delay when launching an online store.
-Using the website builders is also not always as easy as implied and it will take up a lot of your time, time you should be spending running your business.
+While there is truth in the fact that website builders are fast to set up, the reality is that the actual website setup is seldom the source of delay when launching an Ecommerce online store.
+Using website builders is also not always as easy as implied and it will take up a lot of your time, the time you should be spending running your business.

 If you are in this for the long haul, you also need to consider the flexibility that comes with a platform like WordPress.
 You can pretty much do whatever you want with it as your store grows and develops.

-To get up and running quickly, you can use one of the many ecommerce templates or “themes”.
-If you can find one that you like and that reflects your business, you can use this to quickly get your site up and running.
-Once you have some time/experience of operating online, you can easily change to a custom design – but this does require more time to implement.
-By selecting a pre-existing theme, you can be up and running in hours.
+To get up and running quickly, you can use one of the many e-commerce templates or “themes”.
+If you can find one that you like and that reflects your business, you can use this to quickly get your e-commerce site up and running.
+Once you have some time/experience operating online, you can easily change to a custom design – but this does require more time to implement.
+By selecting a pre-existing e-commerce theme, you can be up and running in hours.

 STEP 2 – Select Products that you want to Sell Online